 If you’ve ever walked down Furness Lane to its end, you might have noticed a red-brick building to the right that doesn’t look like other buildings in the neighborhood.
 When my wife and I first walked by the building, I thought it might have been an old schoolhouse.
 It turns out this building was built in 1903, several decades before the Heatherwold subdivision existed.
 Here’s a photo of the exterior taken in September 1962, and some photographs taken of the interior (looking toward the south and the north) at the same time, including an an elaborate door leading into the building.

 All of these photos were taken many decades after the building had last been used by the man who built it, Howard Horace Furnace (1833-1912).
 The Wikipedia article on Furness is illustrated with a photo of him sitting in this building.
 He was a world-renowned Shakespeare scholar, and the building housed his collection of resources on Shakespeare, which was donated to the Rare Book and Manuscript Library at the University of Pennsylvania in 1932.
-Here’s another photograph of Furness in the building, taken from the Penn Libraries webpage.
+Here’s another photograph of Furness sitting in the south end of the building, taken from the Penn Libraries webpage.

 This library building is all that remains of Furness’s sprawling home, Lindenshade, which was constructed in 1890 and demolished in 1940.
 The main building was situated at the corner of Furness Lane and present-day Lindenshade Lane.
 Furness and his wife, Helen Kate (Rogers) Furness, were Philadelphia residents (222 West Washington Street), but after she died in 1883, Furness made plans to build a summer home in Wallingford, and he built Lindenshade.
 During the first few years after the house was finished, Furness continued to spend most of his time in Philadelphia and passed the summers in Wallingford.
 In 1894, he decided to move permanently to Wallingford and started working on the transfer of his 7,000-8,000 books on Shakespeare to Lindenshade.
 He built the library building on Furness Lane to house this collection.
 James M. Gibson, a biographer of Furness, describes the building in a 1986 article: “Constructed of brick and iron, with a cement floor and an asbestos ceiling two feet thick, the new rectangular wing stood along the north side or rear of the house.
 Access from the house to the library came through a wide, rectangular opening guarded by an iron sliding door that closed automatically in case of fire.”
 (There are more details on the construction of the library building near the end of Gibson’s article.)
 Furness died while working in the library on 13 August 1913.